 Are you ready to feel like a badass?
 Because that’s how you’ll feel after your first solo trip!
 Don’t believe me just yet, that’s ok, I didn’t believe it either.
 But after my first solo trip in 2015 I felt so strong, confident and independent that I just couldn’t stop traveling solo.

-I remember before I purchased my first solo plane ticket I was thinking, WTF am I about to do?
+I remember before I purchased my first solo plane ticket I was thinking, What the fuck am I about to do?

 Is solo female travel safe?